Sketch vs Figma for UI Designers 2026: An Honest, In-Depth Comparison

 Integrations

-Sketch has a healthy plugin ecosystem and integrates with tools like Zeplin, Abstract, and InVision — though those third-party tools have faded considerably as Figma absorbed their use cases.
-Sketch also ships direct Jira and Confluence connectors, which enterprise teams appreciate.
+Sketch has a healthy plugin ecosystem and integrates well with tools like Zeplin, Abstract, and InVision — though several of those third-party tools have faded considerably as Figma absorbed their use cases.
+Sketch also has direct Jira and Confluence connectors, which enterprise teams appreciate.

-Edge: Figma, and it's not even close.
+Edge: Figma, and it's not particularly close.

 Pricing & Value